A Differentially Private Quantum Neural Network for Probabilistic Optimal Power Flow: Preliminaries

 Suppose there are wind and solar generation in the distribution grid.
 To account for the uncertainties inherent in wind and solar generation, as well as load demand variability in the distribution grid, we extend the deterministic OPF into a probabilistic OPF formulation as follows:

 where $\boldsymbol{\xi}$ represents the set of random variables capturing system uncertainties (i.e., solar generation, wind generation, and load demand), while $\boldsymbol{u}$ denotes the same set of decision variables as in the deterministic OPF.
-The objective function $\mathbb{E}_{\boldsymbol{\xi}} [ f(\mathbf{u}, \boldsymbol{\xi}) ]$ aims to minimize the expected total operational cost while incorporating these random variables.
+The objective function $\mathbb{E}_{\boldsymbol{\xi}} [\min_{\mathbf{u}}f(\mathbf{u}, \boldsymbol{\xi}) ]$ represents the expected minimum operational cost, where the operational cost is minimized for each uncertain scenario, and the expectation is taken over the distribution of these optimal operational costs.
 Constraint~\eqref{eq:prob_opf_const1} represents the branch flow equations, and constraint~\eqref{eq:prob_opf_const2} enforces the security limits on $\boldsymbol{u}$.

 A classical method to solve the above probabilistic OPF problem is by the Monte Carlo simulation~\cite{mooney1997monte}.
 It draws samples of uncertain variables from the distributions, solves the deterministic OPF, and then aggregates the results.
 Despite the accuracy, Monte Carlo methods are computationally intensive.
 To accelerate the calculation of each sample, we leverage the computational power from quantum computing.